drhelius/MicroHack/README.md

 It may take up to 5 minutes for the web app to start in the background.

 You also need to fork this GitHub repository that you will work with: https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart

+Once forked, create the `.devcontainer/devcontainer.json`.
+You can use the one that it is stored in this repository.

 ## Challenge 1 - Understand the migratable estate